mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 11 (calibrated IMU data)</h4>

 <p align="justify">The experiment was carried out by Pedestrian 1 in Science Road (Engineering Building, 2<sup>nd</sup> floor).
-Walking & running (sudden sprints & extreme speed) motion are performed.
+Walking & running (sudden acceleration, sprinting at max speed for short time) motions are performed.
 Video of the action trajectory is not available for this experiment.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |